Munir-Hassan/microblog-oiiu-assesment/README.md

+***UPDATE: I have finally fixed the like post.
+I made a silly typo in the backend route due to which I was not able to do like/unlike per post.

 This project Bloging website is an assessment test for Junior Full Stack Developer role at OiiU.

 Dear HR or the representatives from OiiU, Please have a look at the code base.
 Thank you.